Chico Monteiro: Trial and solitary confinement

 After his return to Goa, Monteiro was placed under house arrest, was barred from holding any official position and his movements were harshly restricted and under constant judicial review.
 The restriction was subsequently eased and Monteiro was permitted to travel freely within the territory of Goa.

-In the civic realm, Monteiro was a conscientious objector.
+Death

-He died on October 29, 1990.
+Monteiro died on 29 October 1990 in Goa, India.

-Centennial
+Legacy

-February 1, 2018, will mark Chico Monteiro's birth centennial.
+On 1 February 2018, marked Monteiro's birth centennial.
 The Fr.
-Chico Monteiro Memorial Trust will be releasing a book chronicling his life and works.
+Chico Monteiro Memorial Trust released a book chronicling his life and works.